wjlab/Darksteel/README.md

           Query the user whose permission is set for AdminSDHolder sidhistory
-          Query the users who have set SIDHistory
+          Query the users who have set SIDHistory cacomputer
-  -n string
+          Query adcs
+        esc1
+          Template that is threatened by esc1
+        esc2
+          Template that is threatened by esc2
+        computerip
+          Query the ip address of the computer in the domain -n string
         The field to query, you can write multiple
   -o string